StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 ### Services
 If the cf-apps contains a service the FileCreator looks for a suitable service of the provide.
 Therefore the plugin creates a connection to the provider with the given credentials (with credentials given from the user).
 It receives all services which are offered of the provider.
 To do that the plugin implements a (java cf client)[https://github.com/cloudfoundry/cf-java-client].
 A CloudFoundry service consists of a service name and a service plan.
-The service name can differ from provider to provider, that the cause why the plugin needs a connection to the CloudFoundry provider.
+The service name can differ from provider to provider, that's the cause why the plugin needs a connection to the CloudFoundry provider.
 The service plan specifies the settings of the services e.g. size of a database service.
-The plugin is looking for a key word (for a mysql service the keyword is `MySQL`) in the service descriptions and select a suitable service name.
-Also it selects the free plan as default.
+The plugin is looking for a key word (for a mysql service the keyword is `mysql`) in the service descriptions and chooses a suitable service name.
+Also it chooses a free plan as default.
 All services will be printed in a extra file called `all_services.txt` in the output folder, so that the user could select another service or change the plan.

-### deploy bash script
+### Deploy bash script
 To provide an easy deployment for the user, the plugin creates a bash deploy script called `deploy_application.sh`.
 This consists of different commands in a fixed order.
 There are two types of commands:
 1. CloudFoundry CLI commands to create services, push the app, start the app, among other things.